Let’s get right into figuring out what the best podcasting microphone is for you.

 USB microphones are great for beginners and those on a budget because you’re able to connect the microphone directly to your computer’s USB output port.
 USB mics are able to connect directly into computers because of the preamp and converter built directly into the mic that allows for the conversion of the sound into digital data that your DAW software can read for recording and editing.

 XLR microphones are analog, so they don’t have a preamp nor converter built-in.
 XLR cables are the thicker cables with circular ends you’ll often see in settings with professional audio setups.
 You’ll need an audio interface or mixer if you have an XLR mic, so it will be another cost if you’re on a budget.

 Most professional recording studios use XLR mics because the audio quality is better, but USB mics aren’t far behind in terms of sound quality.
 Unless you have a professional recording studio I’d go with a USB mic nowadays because of its flexibility and portability with connecting straight into your computer.

 A popular USB condenser podcasting mic is the Blue Yeti for its flexibility, which allows you to also select multiple patterns for directionality: cardioid, bidirectional, omnidirectional, and stereo.
 It also has a great dynamic range of 114 dB, which should cover the dynamic range of most singers, voiceover artists, and podcasters.

-Directionality refers to the direction a microphone picks up sound.
+Directionality refers to the directional pattern a microphone picks up sound.
 Directionality is also known as polar patterns.
-Here’s a look at what the patterns look like and how sound is picked up:
+Here’s a look at what the pattern modes look like and how sound is picked up:

 The main patterns to consider for a podcast mic: cardioid, bidirectional (Figure 8 in image), and omnidirectional.